bradleypeterson/AlgoGauge/docs/DEV-README.md

 a normal linux command.

 > [!WARNING]
-> Algogauge perf does not need sudo look at PERF.md to fix this
+> AlgoGauge perf does not need sudo look at PERF.md to fix this

 # Deploying React to an Ubuntu Server